CZ-NIC/knot/doc/reference.rst

 zsk-lifetime
 ------------

-A period between ZSK publication and the next rollover initiation.
+A period between ZSK activation and the next rollover initiation.

 *Default:* 30 days

 ..
 NOTE::
+   More exactly, this period is measured since a ZSK is activated, and after this, a new ZSK is generated to replace it within following roll-over.

    ZSK key lifetime is also infuenced by propagation-delay and dnskey-ttl

    Zero (aka infinity) value causes no ZSK rollover as a result.